Zain-10/HOmies/README.md

 To add a friend, click the "Add Friend" button on the Pick Your Friend section.
 The profile will be added to your friend list

 Technologies Used
-Node.js
+  1.Node.js
-Express.js
+  2.Express.js
-MongoDB
+  3.MongoDB
-Bootstrap
+  4.Bootstrap
-EJS (Embedded JavaScript)
+  5.EJS (Embedded JavaScript)